radio-astro-tools/spectral-cube/docs/dask.rst

      n_x:      3  type_x: RA---ARC  unit_x: deg    range:    52.231466 deg:   52.231544 deg
      n_y:      4  type_y: DEC--ARC  unit_y: deg    range:    31.243639 deg:   31.243739 deg
      n_s:      7  type_s: VRAD      unit_s: m / s  range:    14322.821 m / s:   14944.909 m / s

+While the :meth:`~spectral_cube.DaskSpectralCube.rechunk` method can be used without the ``save_to_tmp_dir=True`` option, which then just adds the rechunking to the dask tree, doing so is unlikely to lead in performance gains.

 Performance benefits of dask classes
 ------------------------------------